What Causes the Error Message: DNS Server Could Not be Found?

 Yes, network connections can certainly affect DNS servers.
 When a user tries to access a website, the browser sends a request asking for the IP address of the domain name they want to visit.
 This request is sent to an assigned DNS server; if that server doesn’t answer quickly or at all, it can cause problems.

-A flagged network adapter typically has some kind of fault with how it processes your network.
+A flagged network adapter typically has some fault with how it processes your network.
 Typically this means a bad adapter driver due to a lack of updates or corruption.
 You can fix this problem by updating your drivers and resetting them.

 Generally speaking, you can change your DNS server address as often.
 However, it is recommended to do so only when necessary.
 Changing the address too frequently may lead to connectivity issues and decreased performance.